LeonardoResearchGroup/NetInt/README.md

 ### Graphical user interface ###

-The prototype works on three windows simultanoeusly. *GraphPad* is the main window where all graph visual elements are displayed. *Control Panel* contains all the GUI elements to load and export files, control visual elements settings, tweek environment settings, and load custom-made modules. *Mapper Viewer* shows the distribution of color gradients of all the numeric variables of vertices and edges.
+The prototype works on three windows simultanoeusly.
+The window on the left is the *Control Panel*.
+It contains all the GUI elements to load and export files, control visual elements settings, tweek environment settings, and load custom-made modules. *GraphPad* is the main window at the center where all graph visual elements are displayed.
+On the right, *Mapper Viewer* window  shows the distribution of color gradients of all the numeric variables of vertices and edges.
 NetInt implements the [Viridis](https://bids.github.io/colormap/) color palete in all its four modes (viridis, magma, plasma and inferno).

 ### Layouts ###